Alexis Sanchez bet: 'False!' - Alexis Sanchez denies claim he won £20k bet with Rojo over Mourinho sacking | Goal.com

 Alexis has taken to social media to dismiss the story, however, insisting it is not true and that he respects Mourinho for bringing him to Old Trafford.

-"We are a truly united team.
-We are the MANCHESTER UNITED.
+"We are a truly United team.
+We are MANCHESTER UNITED.
 Respect.
-I am not able to help the team, we will move forward together.
+I can't wait to help the team!
 Good luck tomorrow family!"

 Mourinho was given the boot by United after overseeing a dismal start to the season, with the Red Devils a massive 19 points behind Premier League leaders Liverpool.